amaurits/maurits/content/Course/IntRel/02-IRtheory/index.md

 ---
 date: "2021-01-01"
 excerpt: Not used.
-subtitle: A critical look at the history of IR and of IR as a discipline
+subtitle: A critical look at the history of IR and of IR as a discipline, with a focus on hierarchy & race
 title: International Relations in Theory and History
 weight: 2
 ---